colah/ByronTrialNotes/daily-notes/day23.md

 **[hacklab-discussion] G20/G8 monitoring & documentation**

 * It's a mass mailing list
-* We got G8/G20 meetings/riots coming to Toronto soon and I'm wondering if Hacklab mbmers might be in a position to help with things.
+* We got G8/G20 meetings/riots coming to Toronto soon and I'm wondering if Hacklab members might be in a position to help with things.
 * Not without risks, so no half-milers please.

 **Thank you for purchasing CARBON GRAPHITE FIBER STOCK EDM EMD BAR ROD 1'x24'**